berbix/berbix-go/README.md

 Supported options:

 - `Email` - Previously verified email address for a user.

 - `Phone` - Previously verified phone number for a user.

 - `CustomerUID` - An ID or identifier for the user in your system.

 - `TemplateKey` - The template key for this transaction.

+##### `CreateHostedTransaction(options *CreateHostedTransactionOptions) (*CreateHostedTransactionResponse, error)`

+Behaves the same as `CreateTransaction()` with two key differences: it returns a URL for a hosted transaction in addition to tokens and supports two optional parameters in addition to those supported for `CreateTransaction()`:

+- `CompletionEmail` - Where to send an email when the verification completes.

+- `RedirectURL` - URL to redirect the user to after they complete the transaction.
+If not specified, the URL specified in the Berbix dashboard will be used instead.

 ##### `FetchTransaction(tokens *Tokens) (*TransactionMetadata, error)`